Granger Causality in Extremes: Estimation and causal discovery

-It has been widely recognized that confidence intervals $(\hat{\zeta}_\alpha^B, \hat{\zeta}_{1-\alpha}^B)$ maintain the correct confidence level as $B\to\infty$ under very general assumptions \citep{davison1997bootstrap, dehaan2024bootstrapping}.
+It has been widely recognized that confidence intervals $(\hat{\zeta}_{\alpha/2}^B, \hat{\zeta}_{1-\alpha/2}^B)$ maintain the correct confidence level as $B,n\to\infty$ under some regularity assumptions \citep{davison1997bootstrap, dehaan2024bootstrapping}.
 This has primarily been demonstrated through extensive simulation studies rather than theoretical proofs, which can be challenging even for simple statistics.